sscovil/learn-to-code/README.md

 (there are other options like [GitLab] or [BitBucket]), but this repo is hosted on [GitHub] so for simplicity it will be assumed that you are also using [GitHub].

-Follow this guide to [setting up Git] on your computer (if necessary), then [fork this repo] to make yourself a copy.
+Follow this guide to [setting up Git] on your computer (if necessary), then [fork this repo] to make a copy of it in your own GitHub account.

-Finally, [clone your repo] to make a copy on your computer.
+Finally, [clone your repo] to download a copy from your GitHub account onto your computer.

 In the end, there will be three copies of this repo that concern you: